-This guide is intended to assist merchants in migrating from the legacy JPost form system to our FlexForms.
-The document covers the steps necessary to create your first FlexForm and Payment Flow, and it will outline the numerous benefits of the new system.
+This guide is intended to assist merchants in migrating from the legacy JPost form system to the FlexForms system.
+The document covers the steps necessary to create your first FlexForm and Payment Flow, and it outlines the numerous benefits of the new system.

-The Resources section at the bottom and the links throughout the guide will direct you to the pages with in-depth instructions for advanced features.
+The links in the guide will direct you to the pages with in-depth instructions for advanced features.

-CCBill FlexForms system is an improved successor to the old legacy (JPost) forms.
-The new easy-to-use forms are a dynamic and user-friendly environment for modern payment platforms.
+CCBill’s FlexForms system is the improved successor of the old legacy (JPost) forms.
+The new forms are a dynamic and user-friendly environment for modern payment platforms.
 FlexForms come with CCBill Pay, a free tool that allows consumers to store payment information and check out faster.

 Intuitive FlexForms payment flows allow you to add multiple payment methods on a single form.
 The flows define a user’s experience by creating a path depending on the transaction status.

-Instead of losing potential sales, you can cascade consumers from one form to another, or even redirect buyers to a 3rd party payment processor.
-This way, you maximize the chances to complete a sale.
-Creating and using FlexForms is practical and makes online payment processing effortless for both merchants and consumers.
+Instead of losing potential sales, you can cascade consumers from one form to another or even redirect buyers to a third-party payment processor.
+This way, you maximize the chances of completing a sale.

-Our new responsive payment processing system brings many advantages to the table in comparison to JPost legacy forms.
+Our new responsive payment processing system has many advantages compared to JPost legacy forms.

 Some of the benefits are:

-There are a few critical notices to have in mind before you start working with FlexForms.
+There are a few critical elements to have in mind before you start working with FlexForms.
 When you log in to the CCBill Admin Portal to work with FlexForms:

-Switching to FlexForms from legacy forms is quick and seamless.
-The new flexible payment form system enables you to offer the complete portfolio of your products and services on one form.
+Switching to FlexForms from legacy forms is a quick and seamless process.
+The new flexible payment form system enables you to offer a complete portfolio of products and services on one form.

-A Payment flow is a path your consumers take depending on whether their payment is accepted or declined.
-Payment flows can contain multiple different forms from the library.
+A Payment flow is the path your consumers take depending on whether their payment is accepted or declined.
+Payment flows can contain multiple forms from the library.
 You can cascade consumers in the flows from one payment form to another.

-FlexForms are advanced payment forms your consumers see on your site as they normally do when purchasing subscriptions or goods.
-One form can be a part of multiple payment flows.
+Your customers see advanced payment forms on your website as they usually do when purchasing subscriptions or goods.
+One form can be part of multiple payment flows.

-Below is an example comparison between the JPost form setup and the new streamlined FlexForm setup shows the benefits of the FlexForms system:
+A comparison between the JPost form setup and the new streamlined FlexForm setup shows the benefits of the FlexForms system:

 |JPost Forms||FlexForms System|